 BCC encoder: Encode the BPSK-Mark2 field by a convolutional encoder at the rate of R=1/2 as described in 21.3.10.5.3 (Binary convolutional coding and puncturing).

 BCC interleaver: Interleave as described in 21.3.10.8 (BCC interleaver).

+Exclusive OR (XOR) each of the output bits of the BCC interleaver with 1

 Constellation Mapper: BPSK modulate as described in 21.3.10.9 (Constellation mapping).